garrandall/popular-music-data/tracks/yikes-nicki-minaj.md

 Yikes, what's the hype?
 This is something light (Light, light, woo) Yikes, outta town on consistent flights
 Yikes, work hard, this a different white (White)
-Get your life, you bitches ain't livin' right (Ooh)
+Get your life, you bitches ain't livin' right (Oh)

 Bag talk, but ain't got no mouth for money
-Bag talk, hmm
+Bag talk, hm
 It's quiet, ain't no back talk (Grrr)
 Quiet, ain't no back talk